chriswblake/chriswblake/README.md

 I'm an enthusiastic helper and action-oriented doer that likes to see people smile because they just did something awesome! 😎

 At work, you'll find me building frameworks and core (software) technologies for promoting energy transition and carbon out. [#HackThePlanet](https://youtu.be/5y_SbnPx_cE?si=zVgh4UdteKI6D6cp) I'm also a *pushy* advocate for our developers at Baker Hughes and I try my best to organize our GitHub organization [@bh-ent-tech](https://github.com/bh-ent-tech).
-I'm also x2 pround to be the tech guru and events leader of our employee advocacy groups, LatinX.
+I'm also x2 pround to be the tech guru and events leader of one of our employee advocacy groups, LatinX.
 Our volunteers are the best!

 ---
 ### ✨ My Dopamine Sources (interests)